 - Native POSIX port

-Community support is provided via mailing lists and Slack; see the Resources below for details.
+Community support is provided via mailing lists and Discord; see the Resources below for details.

 Here’s a quick summary of resources to help you find your way around: